-This course is not suitable for students taking Additional Science.
-Equally, the course will be more in depth than the Dual Award Science.
+This course is not suitable for students taking Additional Science or the Dual Award Science.

 We will be focussing on all aspects of the IGCSE Chemistry course, including structure and bonding; metals and reactivity series; acids and bases; the periodic table; atmosphere and the chemical industry and organic chemistry.